Youth Tour

-This summer, CREC will sponsor and send six delegates who will be among dozens from Missouri and hundreds from across the nation to spend a week in the nation’s capital.
-The Youth Tour trip is planned for June 12-18.
+This year’s delegates will be among dozens from Missouri and thousands from across the nation to spend a week in the nation’s capital.
+The Youth Tour trip is planned for June 14-20.

-The local Youth Tour program consists of an essay contest open only to high school juniors who live and attend school in CREC’s general service area, or who have CREC service to their homes.
-The 2023 essay theme is “My Favorite Cooperative Principle.”
+The local Youth Tour program sponsored by CREC consists of an essay contest open only to high school juniors who live and attend school in CREC’s general service area, or who have CREC service to their homes.
+The 2024 essay theme is “My Favorite Cooperative Principle.”
 Entry forms are available at local high schools or online at cuivre.com.
-The deadline to enter is Friday, March 10.
+The deadline to enter is Friday, March 1, 2024.

 The top six finalists will be selected as Youth Tour delegates and earn the trip to D.C.
 The other six finalists will receive $500 scholarships.
 CREC fully funds the Youth Tour program.
 There is no cost to students or families.